zhutoutoutousan/A-study-note-as-a-beginner/software/_log/log-SW_AWS.md

 - The power has been decided that you shall take your attestation on 2021/10/17

 #### Mindset adjustment
+#distributedmindsetmanagement
 - Texas Poker: Commit yourself 切断后路全身投入
   - Enough composure
   - Enough alignment with self and pre-vision of growth path
+  - If you can't even adopt and internalize the ability to use this mindset to empower yourself and clear out a path, then you really have no business working as a consultant
 - Up-tight risk control
   - Manage all parts of your time to ensure a full commitment with minimum risk
 #### Resources